weka/weka-metrics-exporter/README.md

 *Important*: Weka clusters update their performance stats once per minute, so setting Prometheus to scrape more often than every 60s is not useful.

-It is recommended to be run as a daemon: `nohup ./weka-metrics-exporter -a -H <target host> &`. or better, run as a system service.
+It is recommended to be run as a daemon: `nohup ./weka-metrics-exporter -a <target host> &`. or better, run as a system service.

 ## Configuration

 - Use the `-a` option to load-balance the data collection over all the Weka backends.
-- Use `-H` hostname as needed (for example, if you're not running this on a client or backend).
 - `-p` port sets the port number - Default port is 8001
 - `-h` will print the help message.